Bangladesh turns 50 as fears grow over deteriorating democracy | DW | 25.03.2021

 Calling the present government an "autocracy," Shahidul Alam, a photographer and social activist based in Dhaka, says dissenters of any form and people perceived to be opposition-leaning are the primary victims of oppression.

-But Salim Mahmud, the central information and research secretary of Awami League, has rejected the criticism.
+But Salim Mahmud, the central information and research secretary for the Awami League, has rejected the criticism.

 "Bangladesh has been appreciated as a role model of development by many international organizations, including the World Bank.
 And, development can't be ensured without fulfilling the basic principles of democracy," he told DW.